mnyeks/BestDealKata/fruition.md

 ![](./img/orange-and-apple.png)

-> Use JavaScript to:
-* read a JSON file of data,
+> Use JavaScript to: read a JSON file of data; loop through it; use maps.
-* loop through it,
-* use maps.

 We want to find the best place to buy several types fruit: apples, bananas, and oranges.
 We like fruit.
 It is delicious.
 Another computer programmer has given us this information, in `JSON` format: